andy-west/consolized-game-boy/README.md

 Code, 3D models, and other files to make a consolized Game Boy

 ## Description
-This is the companion code for *element14 Presents* episode 531: "Game Guy - The Unportable Game Boy".
+This is a modified version of Andy West's project from *element14 Presents* episode 531: "Game Guy - The Unportable Game Boy".

+Notable changes:
+ - Single Pico!
+ - Using RGB222 Video to free up GPIO (with the limited color schemes, I doubt anyone would notice!)
+ - The Color scheme can be changed by holding select and pressing Left or Right.
+ - All pins have been remapped; this was done mostly to make things easier to route PCB traces (coming soon).

+Check out Andy's video!

 [![Game Guy - The Unportable Game Boy](https://img.youtube.com/vi/ypGMU5lLjeU/0.jpg)](https://www.youtube.com/watch?v=ypGMU5lLjeU)